7onn/ubuntu-env/README.md

 # dotfiles
-This repository contains the ansible playbook files to setup my ubuntu workstation
+This repository contains the ansible playbook files to setup my Ubuntu desktop

 ## Requirements